iExecBlockchainComputing/iexec-sdk/README.md

    * the blockchain smart contract to ensure security and payment;
    * the technology to bridge blockchain and XtremWeb-HEP
 - iExec uses and packages:
-   * XtremWeb-HEP client to interact with our decentralized computing platform.
+   * the open source middleware [XtremWeb-HEP](https://github.com/lodygens/xtremweb-hep) client to interact with our decentralized computing platform.